Drumlin: Africa

-Namibian drumlins, the result of Paleozoic Era glaciation.
+Namibian drumlins, found in the desert in the Kunene Region of northwestern Namibia, are thought to be the result of Paleozoic Era glaciation.

 Europe

 Besides the Icelandic drumlins mentioned above, the literature also documents extensive drumlin fields in England, Scotland and Wales, Switzerland, Poland, Estonia (Vooremaa), Latvia, Sweden, around Lake Constance north of the Alps, in the Republic of Ireland (County Leitrim, County Monaghan, County Mayo and County Cavan), in Northern Ireland (County Fermanagh, County Armagh, and in particular County Down), Germany, Hindsholm in Denmark, Finland and Greenland.

 North America

 The majority of drumlins observed in North America were formed during the Wisconsin glaciation.

-The largest drumlin fields in the world formed beneath the Laurentide Ice Sheet and are found in Canada — Nunavut, the Northwest Territories, northern Saskatchewan, northern Manitoba, northern Ontario and northern Quebec.
+The largest drumlin fields in the world formed beneath the Laurentide Ice Sheet and are found in Canada—Nunavut, the Northwest Territories, northern Saskatchewan, northern Manitoba, northern Ontario and northern Quebec.
 Drumlins occur in every Canadian province and territory.
 Clusters of thousands of drumlins are found in: